alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

     | 0.5  | 0               | 0.75          | 0.125            |
     | 1    | 0.75            | 0.78          | 0.25             |

     At time `t = 0.0` and `t = 1.0`, the progress bar is at it's smallest size (only 3% is visible).
 At `t = 0.5`, the progress bar has stretched to its maximum size (75% is visible).
-And at time `t = 1.0`, the progress bar has shrunk back to its smallest size and restarts the animation.
+And at time `t = 1.0`, the progress bar has shrunk back to its smallest size, just as the animation is about to restart.

 {% include posts/2016/11/29/includes7_trimming_stroked_paths_indeterminate_progress.html %}

 ### Morphing `path`s

 The most advanced icon animation technique we'll cover in this post is path morphing.
-Currently only supported on Android 5.0 and above, path morphing allows us to seamlessly transform the *shapes* of two paths by animating the differences in their drawing commands, specified by their `android:pathData` attributes.
+Currently only supported on Android 5.0 and above, path morphing allows us to seamlessly transform the shapes of two paths by animating the differences in their drawing commands, as specified in their `android:pathData` attributes.
 With path morphing, we can transform a plus sign into a minus sign, a play icon into a pause icon, or even an overflow icon into a back arrow, as seen in **Figure 8** below.

 | Property name      | Element type | Value type |
 |--------------------|--------------|------------|